 Established Adulthood: A Developmental Theory of Ages 30-45

 Over the past half-century, increased research attention has been paid to adulthood (e.g. emerging adulthood, older adulthood).
 However, one period of adult development is under-defined and under-explored – the age period from 30-45.
-While the later years of this period (40-45) are often combined with midlife, we believe that ages 30-45 is a unique developmental period and should be studied as such.
+While the later years of this period (40-45) are often combined with midlife, we believe that ages 30-45 form a unique developmental period and should be studied as such.
 Consequently, our research lab is developing theory and conducting research on Established Adulthood, highlighting this period’s uniqueness from other developmental periods across the lifespan.
-We are also investigating its historical and cultural variations, and making theoretical and empirical arguments for why this period of development deserves increased attention from researchers and theorists.
+We are also investigating its historical and cultural variations and making theoretical and empirical arguments for why this period of development deserves increased attention from researchers and theorists.

 What Makes Established Adulthood Special?